axiezai/wcm_datasci_basics_04python/assignment/README.md

  3. Modify the feed action, so that when you feed you pet, both hunger and happiness will increase.
 But your pet should receive less happiness from feeding than petting.

+ 4. Make sure you pet's new happiness data is saved and can be loaded with the same `.csv` file.

 ## Part 2